ArtifexSoftware/MuPDF.NET/docs/irect.rst

       If another irect is specified, a **new copy** will be made.

-      If sequence is specified, it must be a Python sequence type of 4 numbers (see :ref:`SequenceTypes`).
+      If sequence is specified, it must be a sequence type of 4 numbers (see :ref:`SequenceTypes`).
 Non-integer numbers will be truncated, non-numeric values will raise an exception.

       The other parameters mean integer coordinates.

    .. method:: GetArea([unit])

-      Calculates the area of the rectangle and, with no parameter, equals *abs(IRect)*.
+      Calculates the area of the rectangle and, with no parameter, equals `abs(IRect)`.
 Like an empty rectangle, the area of an infinite rectangle is also zero.

       :arg str unit: Specify required unit: respective squares of "px" (pixels, default), "in" (inches), "cm" (centimeters), or "mm" (millimeters).